Audio Version of this article:

 Before we get started, it is important to point out that breathing is a key requirement for you to keep living.
 If you drink something and it makes it harder for you to breathe, then it might be your body telling you not to drink it.

 This is certainly the case for sufferers of an alcohol allergy.
 If a few drops of alcohol cause you to experience symptoms of allergy like hives, itching, and difficulty breathing, then it's probably safe to say that you should ignore this article and simply opt for the virgin mojito.
+If your symptoms are severe, it's incredibly important to seek medical attention and see your doctor about your symptoms when consuming alcohol.

 That said, those of you who are intolerant to alcohol, such as those with Asian flush or alcohol flush reaction, will know that it takes slightly more than a few drops to cause your symptoms to begin.
 For you guys, here are some reliable tricks to breathe easier when enjoying your next alcoholic beverage.